Paul Silverberg

+Paul Silverberg (6 May 1876 – 5 October 1959) was a leading German industrialist until the rise of the Nazis.

 Early life

 Paul Silverberg was born in Bedburg on 6 May 1876, the second of four children and the only son of Adolf (1845-1903) and Theodora Silverberg (1853-1924), née Schönbrunn.
 His father came from a traditional Jewish family and was active in Bedburg as a textile and brown coal entrepreneur.
 Paul Silverberg was initially of the Jewish faith, but converted to Protestantism in 1895.